 'Here it comes,' she thought, steeling herself.

-The air in front of her vibrated and Sakura barely had the chance to mutter a curse before a kick came at her ribs.
-She raised an arm up to block it, wincing as the force of the blow reverberated through her very bones; oh she was going to feel that one tomorrow.
+The air in front of her vibrated, and Sakura barely had the chance to mutter a curse before a kick came at her ribs.
+She raised an arm up to block it, wincing as the force of the blow shook through her very bones; oh she was definitely going to feel that one tomorrow.
 Not giving her the time to retaliate, Sasuke flickered out of view again.
 He appeared crouched down with his back to her.
-Using his arms and foot as supports, he brought his leg back and Sakura crossed her arms just in time to receive the vicious mule kick aimed at her solar plexus.
+Using his arms and foot as supports, he brought other his leg back and Sakura crossed her arms just in time to receive the vicious mule kick aimed at her solar plexus.
 The attack sent her sliding back a few feet in the dirt, and then he was behind her.
 She was just beginning to turn around when his kick connected with her head and sent her flying.
 She hit the ground, tumbling a few times across the dirt road before managing a few back handsprings to contain the momentum.

 Sakura had just regained her footing when Sasuke blitzed her again, showering her with a torrent of kicks and punches; appearing and disappearing like strikes of lightening.
 Her breathing was already beginning to grow labored, and she couldn't tell if she was slowing down or if he was speeding up.
 He clocked her at the base of her spine with his elbow, driving her downwards.
 Her hands flew out to keep her face from smashing into the ground, and the skin of her right knee burst open as it scraped the rough earth.